EricBisceglia/NoBleme.com/README.md

 Something went wrong
 ===

-If you're stuck trying to read, install, or use this codebase, you can always ask visit the #dev channel of [NoBleme's IRC server](https://nobleme.com/pages/irc/).
-Ask your question, be very patient (timezones and work times might come in play), and someone should eventually help you out.
+If you're stuck trying to read, install, or use this codebase, you can always visit the #dev channel of [NoBleme's IRC server](https://nobleme.com/todo_link).
+Ask your question, be very patient (timezones and private lives might be in the way), and someone should eventually help you out.

 NoBleme is a welcoming community, so don't be scared - just hop on IRC and ask away.
 There's no shame in being stuck, and bug reports are more than welcome.